-HONOLULU, Hawaii (HawaiiNewsNow) - A grand jury on Tuesday indicted both Keone Labatad and Stacey Maae for kidnapping following the death of a man whose body was found by hunters off a Kailua hiking trail three weeks ago.
+HONOLULU, Hawaii (HawaiiNewsNow) - Keone Labatad and Stacey Maae have been indicted for the murder of a man whose body was found by hunters off a Kailua hiking trail last year.

 A police affidavit says on May 10, a witness saw Labatad strike the victim, 38-year-old Benjamin Awong, in the head with a handgun and then take him away in a vehicle.
 His body was found five days later.